0nix/ggj21/twine/ending2.md

 As soon as you get your hand out there, you hear some yelling you can't quite make out, and then you feel this pain.

 This terrible pain.
-They're kicking your hand away.
+They're stomping on your hand.
 They're not stopping.
-They kick again and again.
+You feel the weight of an entire human body press on your muscles and bones again and again.

 You can't avoid pulling it back.